ucsb-cs32/s21/_lab/lab01.md

 Working with real world data allows us to use computing to ask questions and learn about our world.
 It also allows us to practice design and implementation of object oriented projects.
 This week's lab is the first step in our larger project related to using various data sources to learn about the United States.
-This project and later additions using CORGIS datasets (The Collection of Really Great, Interesting, Situated Datasets): https://corgis-edu.github.io/corgis/
+This project and later additions will use the CORGIS datasets (The Collection of Really Great, Interesting, Situated Datasets): https://corgis-edu.github.io/corgis/

 You will be provided with base code, written in C++ that reads in a CSV file representing county demographic data (demographic data relates to the structure of a population).
 The data file we will use is included in the base code and is named  "county_demographics.csv."